-The Hale Koa is designed for military members and their families, so there are some eligibility restrictions regarding who can use the resort.
-I recommend visiting the Hale Koa website for a full eligibility list and the required form of ID.
-I should also note that the following list is current at the time of writing, and is subject to change.
-In general, eligible members include:
+The Hale Koa is for military members and their families, so there are some eligibility restrictions regarding who can use the resort.

-- Other Uniformed Services, including Public Health Service, and National Oceanic and Atmospheric Administration Commissioned Corps.
-(ID is DD Form 2, PHS 1866-1 or 1866-3).
+- Other uniformed services, including Public Health Service and National Oceanic and Atmospheric Administration Commissioned Corps.
+Use DD Form 2, PHS 1866-1 or 1866-3 for identification.

-- Select Separated Service Members: Those with 100% disability rating (ID is DD Form 1173 or DD Form 2765), those who were involuntarily separated and are eligible for TAMP (ID is DD Form 2), and Personnel separated under the Voluntary Separation Incentive and Special Separation Benefit (ID is DD Form 2).
+- Select separated service members, including those with a 100% disability rating (use DD Form 1173 or DD Form 2765), those who were involuntarily separated and are eligible for TAMP (use DD Form 2) and personnel separated under the Voluntary Separation Incentive and Special Separation Benefit (use DD Form 2).

-- Other Supporters of the Department of Defense.
-Select DoD civilians, foreign military, and others who are working on joint military projects or are otherwise authorized.
-(ID is DD Form 1173 or 2765).
+- Select DOD civilians, foreign military and others who are working on joint military projects or are otherwise authorized.
+Use DD Form 1173 or 2765.

-The second pricing factor is the member’s rank or status.
-If two or more members are eligible, the rate is based on the highest-ranking occupant of the room.
-There are four rate bands based on rank or other eligibility factors.
-They are Level I through Level IV.
-Room rates are very affordable, especially for the Waikiki area.
+The second pricing factor is the visitor’s rank or status.
+Pricing is based on the highest-ranking occupant of the room.
+There are four rate bands, Rate 1 through Rate IV, based on rank or other eligibility factors.
+Room rates are affordable, especially for the Waikiki area.